EricZinda/Perplexity/docs/devvocab/devvocabCustomQueryAnswers.md

 ~~~

 The error term is in the form: `[-1, ["answerWithList", index_predication, answer_items]]`. `answerWithList` means this is a "Wh" question answer.
-We also pass the `index_predication` because, as described in the topic on [sentence force](../devhowto/devhowtoSentenceForce/), this indicates the predication that the sentence is *about* (aka the "syntactic head").
+We also pass the `index_predication` because, as described in the [MRS topic](../devhowto/devhowToMRS/), this indicates the predication that the sentence is *about* (aka the "syntactic head").
 Having this allows us to provide different answers for different "verbs".
 In this case, `loc_nonsp` is acting as a verb (this behavior is also described in [that section](../devhowto/devhowtoSentenceForce/)) and so we can modify `generate_message()` to respond differently:

 ~~~
 def generate_message(tree_info, error_term):